 - Please take a few minutes to chat with your child about keeping all of their costume items in their bag (my rule is if it’s not on your body, it’s in your bag!) to reduce missing pieces and hectic searches.
 Also, positive dressing room etiquette is encouraged – help your fellow dancer, do not share make-up, be respectful when they or someone else is changing, and soft voices are greatly appreciated!

 I think that about covers it for my “mom” tips!
-Please feel free to reach out to me, Tammy Stickler, Vera McCarthy or Yvette Ocampo.
+Please feel free to reach out to me, Tammy Stickler, Vera McCarthy, Yvette Berlanga, or any seasoned Nutcracker parent.
 We’ve all had the privilege of having our children in a production of the Nutcracker so we’re happy to help and one of us will be present at all tech week rehearsals as well as performances.